lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/04-Interacting-with-code/README.md

 * [SQL Commands](http://www.sqlcommands.net/)
 * [Course in 🇫🇷 about `SELECT`](http://sqlpro.developpez.com/cours/sqlaz/select/#L3.4)

-## VsCode SQLite Extension - Executing queries
+## VS Code SQLite extension - Executing queries

 This time we will be running the  `SQLite: New Query` command.
-In order to do so, please follow this steps
+In order to do so, please follow these steps:

-- Open your command pallet with `Cmd / Ctrl` + `Shift` + `p`.
+- Open your command palette with `Cmd / Ctrl` + `Shift` + `p`.
 - Type in `SQLite: New Query`
 - Write your query in the opened `.sql` file
 - Once your query is ready open your command pallet again and type in `SQLite: Run Query`